The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 | ![](https://xivapi.com/i/000000/000310_hr1.png) | ![](https://xivapi.com/i/000000/000312_hr1.png) | ![](https://xivapi.com/i/002000/002595_hr1.png) | ![](https://xivapi.com/i/002000/002582_hr1.png) | ![](https://xivapi.com/i/002000/002584_hr1.png) |

 &nbsp;\
-This combo just deals raw damage, with your highest individual Weaponskill potency of Heavens’ Thrust’s 480.
+This combo just deals raw damage, with your highest individual weaponskill potency of Heavens’ Thrust’s 480.
 As it doesn’t apply any buffs, you want to make sure you only use this while Power Surge and Chaotic Spring are active already.

 #### The Coerthan Torment Combo